phosfuldev/phos_website/_posts/2024-07-18-my-rudimentary-understanding-of-psych-abolition.md

 #### This vs that

+(The layout of this table only really works on mobile right now, apologies if you are viewing on desktop)

 | Current thing  | New thing |
 | -------- | ---------------------------------------------------- |
 | Psych hospitals | Peer respite (it’s a very new thing & there’s a few I’ve come to know in America; don’t know any on this continent) |